-To install Novell Cluster Services, insert the NetWare 6 Operating System CD in a NetWare client workstation and allow the NetWare Deployment Manager to automatically launch.
-You can also run NWDEPLOY.EXE from the root of the CD to launch the NetWare Deployment Manager.
-After starting the NetWare Deployment Manager, complete the following steps:
+To install Novell Cluster Services, insert the NetWare 6.5 Operating System CD in a NetWare client workstation and run NWDEPLOY.EXE from the root of the CD to launch the NetWare Deployment Manager, then complete the following steps:

-1 In the NetWare Deployment Manager, open the Post-Installation Tasks folder and click Install or Upgrade a Novell Cluster.

-Continue through the installation screens until you get to the screen that prompts you to create a new cluster, add new nodes to an existing cluster, or upgrade software in an existing cluster.

-2 Click Create a New Cluster, Add New Nodes to Existing Cluster, or Upgrade Software in Existing Cluster, and then click Next.
+- 1 In the NetWare Deployment Manager, open the Post-Install Tasks folder, click Install/ Upgrade Cluster, and then click Install or Upgrade a Cluster. - 2 Continue through the installation screens until you get to the screen that prompts you to create a new cluster, add new nodes to an existing cluster, or upgrade software in an existing cluster. - 3 Click Create a New Cluster, Add New Nodes to Existing Cluster, or Upgrade Software in Existing Cluster, and then click Next.

 The Skip File Copy check box is checked by default and prevents Novell Cluster Services files from being copied during the installation.
-The NetWare 6 installation program automatically copies all Novell Cluster Services files to every NetWare 6 server.
+The NetWare 6.5 installation program automatically copies all Novell Cluster Services files to every NetWare 6.5 server.
 If you want to refresh Novell Cluster Services files on cluster servers you should uncheck the Skip File Copy check box.
-Even though Novell Cluster Services files already exist on each NetWare 6 server, you still need to run the Novell Cluster Services installation program to configure and set up cluster nodes.
+Even though Novell Cluster Services files already exist on each NetWare 6.5 server, you still need to run the Novell Cluster Services installation program to configure and set up cluster nodes.